-The prepared Milk and cream mixture (the vanilla should be able to release its aromas for at least 24 hours) was then only whisked egg and into the Ice cream machine given.
+The prepared Milk and cream mixture (the vanilla should be able to release its aromas for at least 24 hours) was then only whisked egg and into the ice cream machine given.
 This first pasteurised the ice cream mass and then went on to the freezing process.

-The special thing about this vanilla ice cream is Lemon peelthat is admitted.
+The special thing about this ice cream is the Lemon peelthat is admitted.
 That, as I've learned, is a little typical Italian.
 This is intended to further enhance the vanilla taste and soften the yolk taste.

 The taste test was then also quite good.
 The Dazzling consistency.
 You definitely notice the professional ice cream machine.
 However, several - and I can only agree with this - found the Egg yolk taste too prominent and the lemony note is also something needs getting used to.
 Supposedly the taste would still change after a few hours in the freezer.
 I definitely have to test that again myself.

 Recipe for vanilla ice cream by Federico Maronati and Filippo Zampieron

 - 2750 g milk

 - 300 g egg yolk